Attensadev/attensa-api-docs/source/includes/_users.md

      https://api.attensa.net/users/{userId}/streams/{streamId}
 ```

-This endpoint unfollows and unsubscribes a user from a stream.
+This endpoint unfollows a user from a stream.

 ### Request